Call for speakers

 • What prerequisite knowledge do they need?

-- Speaker(s): biography and hi-res headshot (minimum 1400 pixels wide; required).
+- Biography and hi-res headshot (minimum 1400 pixels wide; required) for each speaker.
 Check out our guidelines for capturing a great portrait.

 - Reimbursement needs for travel or other conference-related expenses (if you are self-employed, for example) Note: If your proposal is accepted and you are traveling internationally, we can provide a formal invitation letter upon request.